Info and Instructions for the PlayoffComputer app

 would guarantee a tie for a playoff spot with others for leagues that use a points/all-play tiebreaker with a listing

 of which other teams each particular team might be fighting for as far as points are concerned.
+The

-- The "Basic" and "Paths" options can take many minutes, even hours, depending on many factors (league complexity,
+- Note that processing time can be very lengthy.
+The "Full" and "Paths" options can take many minutes, even hours,

-tiebreaker selection, number of teams still in contention, etc.).
+depending on many factors (league complexity, tiebreaker selection, number of teams still in contention, etc.).

 Tiebreaker Info